 Stars in their Eyes

 Record company CBS records acquired the rights to the song.
 The song was edited down from the 12-inch6 11:30 minute version to a 5-minute version, concentrating almost exclusively on the Beatles material.
 It was released in the UK under the group name 'Starsound' on 2nd April, 19817, and in a month had shot up the UK singles chart to peak at number 2 on 3rd May8.
-Released in the US, it topped the Billboard Hot 100 on 20th June.
-In the US it still holds the record for the being the longest titled song to both ever to enter the billboard charts as well as be number one, was because of copyright laws which meant that every Beatles song in the medley had to be named separately.
+When released in the US, it topped the Billboard Hot 100 on 20th June and still holds the record for the being the longest titled song to both ever to enter the billboard charts as well as be number one.
+The song's name length was because US copyright laws meant that every Beatles song in the medley had to be named separately.

 When Paul was interviewed in 1982 for SFX Cassette Magazine9 and the medley was mentioned in a derogative sense, he replied,